Sumitra Bhave–Sunil Sukthankar: 2010—2021

 In 2010, the duo made the Hindi language feature-cum-documentary film Mor Dekhne Jungle Mein (To Look for a Peacock in the Jungle).
 The film was produced by the BAIF Development Research Foundation and was inspired by their "Wadi" project.
 It focuses on urban youth involvement in rural development and rehabilitation of tribal families.
 Bhave—Sukthankar's 2011 Marathi film Ha Bharat Majha (This is My India) depicts the contrast in the Indian society who support the 2011 Indian anti-corruption movement started by activist Anna Hazare but continue to practice small corrupt acts in their daily lives.
 The film was awarded the Best Marathi Film at the 10th Pune International Film Festival.
 The duo made a Marathi film in 2013, Samhita (The Script).
 The film received positive reviews for its story, direction, music, and performances.
 It received two awards at the 60th National Film Awards, and Bhave was awarded for the Best Screenplay at the 11th Pune International Film Festival.
 Their next Marathi film, Astu (So Be It), dealt with the subject of Alzheimer's, and is about a Sanskrit scholar who is suffering from it.
 The film was appreciated for its depiction of the disease and performances of its leads, and won several awards.
 Bhave won Best Dialogue at the 61st National Film Awards.
 Though the film was completed in 2013, it did not find any distributor and was released through crowdfunding in 2016.

 In 2015, the duo made a short film in Hindi, Phir Zindagi (Life Again) which deals with topic of organ donation.
 Their upcoming Marathi film Kaasav depicts the issue of depression among youngsters in relation to the life and nesting cycle of olive ridley sea turtles.
 The film was awarded the Best Feature Film at the 64th National Film Awards.
 Kaasav (Turtle) became the fifth Marathi film to win in this category.
 The film was also awarded the Best Film at the 55th Maharashtra State Film Awards.

 In 2019, Bhave's next film Dithee premiered at the Pune International Film Festival.
-Bhave had been working on this film since many years but the project could not start due to lack of producers.
+Bhave had been working on this film for many years but the project could not start due to lack of producers.
 Bhave lended her voice to the character of Sindhubai Jadhav in the 2020 film The Disciple directed by Chaitanya Tamhane.
 The film is about a young aspiring classical singer and Jadhav is a veteran singer of yester-years whose only audio recordings are now available.